modifyhq/user-docs-content-example/reference.md

 #### How do register rows work?

-Each row is a file that has fields mapped from either the front matter or content parts of the file.
+Each row is a file that has fields mapped from either the frontmatter or content parts of the file.

 You can use the table, board, form or editor views to edit the values of a field, and only the values changed will be modified in the underlying file.